jalvarez54/Me.MyMountVHD/ReadMe.md

 # Four ways to mount VHD

-All projects use _diskpart_ Microsoft command line to mount/dismount VHD drives, and the files DisMountMyVHDs.txt and MountMyVHDs.txt.
+Projects script, console and service use _diskpart_ Microsoft command line to mount/dismount VHD drives, and the files DisMountMyVHDs.txt and MountMyVHDs.txt.
 Script and console solutions, can be launched at startup with Windows task scheduler (MyMountVHDTask.xml)

 ## By script